Arnside: Buildings

 The oldest building in the parish is Arnside Tower, a Peel tower built in the 14th/15th century as a refuge against raids from Scots and the Border Reivers.

-The now defunct Arnside Golf Club was founded in 1906 and closed during the World War II.
+The now defunct Arnside Golf Club was founded in 1906 and closed during World War II.

 The former customs house from the port of Arnside is now occupied by the Sailing Club, and many of the buildings on the promenade were built as accommodation for visitors.

 Arnside viaduct

 The railway line is carried over the River Kent on a viaduct 552 yards long, it was built in 1857 and rebuilt in 1915.

 Governance

 Arnside is part of the Morecambe and Lunesdale parliamentary constituency, for which Lizzi Collinge has been the MP since 2024, representing the Labour Party.

 For local government purposes, it is administered as part of the Westmorland and Furness unitary authority.